Creating and managing workflows

 • Time period

-Cohorts are optional but helpful once you have many flows.
-They appear in the sidebar for easy navigation.
+Cohorts are optional but helpful once you have many workflows.

 Default sender

-Select the sender profile that emails in this flow come from.
+Select the sender profile that emails in this workflow come from.
 This applies to all steps unless you override it at the step level.

 Choose a sender that fits the audience: